Abandoned & Little-Known Airfields:

 staged on the Saufley ramp to provide relief for victims of Hurricane Ivan.

-shows that the control tower cab was removed from the top of the building at some point after 1976.
+The control tower cab was removed from the top of the operations building at some point between 1976-2004.

 A circa 2006 aerial view looking east at a hangar & helipad at Saufley.